Glutamine–tRNA ligase: Structure

 Of the glutaminyl-tRNA synthetases, the enzyme from E. coli is the most well studied structurally and biochemically.
-It is 553 amino acids long and is about 100Å long.
-At the N-terminus, it has its catalytic active site with a Rossmann di-nucleotide fold interacting with the 2'OH of the final nucleotide of tRNA^{Gln} (A76), while the C terminus interacts with the tRNA's anti-codon loop.
-The human human glutaminyl-tRNA synthetase structure at N-terminus contains a two tandem non-specific RNA binding regions, a catalytic domain, and two tandem anti-codon binding domains in the C-terminus.
+It is 553 amino acids long and is about 100 Å long.
+At the N-terminus, it has its catalytic active site with a Rossmann dinucleotide fold interacting with the 2′ OH of the final nucleotide of tRNA^{Gln} (A76), while the C-terminus interacts with the tRNAs anti-codon loop.
+The human glutaminyl-tRNA synthetase structure at N-terminus contains a two tandem nonspecific RNA binding regions, a catalytic domain, and two tandem anti-codon binding domains in the C-terminus.

 The first crystal structure of a tRNA synthetase in complex with its cognate tRNA was that of the E. coli tRNA-Gln:GlnRS, determined in 1989 (PDB accession code (1GSG).
-This was also the first crystal structure of a non-viral protein:RNA complex.
-The purified enzyme was crystalized in complex with in vivo overexpressed tRNA^{Gln}.
+This was also the first crystal structure of a nonviral protein:RNA complex.
+The purified enzyme was crystallized in complex with in vivo overexpressed tRNA^{Gln}.